xtools-at/Android-PWA-Wrapper/README.md

 - Opens all external URLs in the device's Browser instead.
 - Checks for Internet connection and fetches Updates for your Web App accordingly.
 - Is compatible down to JellyBean, although it's recommended to build for SDK Version >= 19 (KitKat).
 Building for SDK Version >= 21 (Lollipop) puts you on the safe side without having to worry too much about Browser support.
+- APK-size < 1.4 MB.
+The latest cat video from WhatsApp weighs heavier ;)

 ## How to build your own
 - Clone/fork repository